-South Dakota v.
-Wayfair, Inc.: What It Means For You
+What South Dakota v.
+Wayfair Means For Canadian Businesses

 October 24, 2019 Andrew AdolphExports

-With 44 states collecting sales tax, some businesses will find that the cost of complying with some of them will be more than the tax amount involved.
+With 44 states collecting sales tax, some businesses will find that the cost of compliance will outweigh the tax amount involved.
 And for the states, the cost of auditing smaller online retailers may not be worth the ultimate cost of prosecuting someone from out of state.

-A key consideration for you should be whether you have key suppliers or customers in a particular state.
-Here in Canada, it is not unheard of for the CRA to issue a garnishee order on a captively-located third-party customer or supplier.
-The states could conceivably do the same.
+A key consideration should be whether you have key suppliers or customers in a particular state.
+It’s not unusual for the CRA to issue a garnishee order on a captively-located third-party customer or supplier in Canada.
+State governments could conceivably do the same.

-One last thing.
-Collecting sales taxes in itself does not affect your profit margin, because your customer is paying.
-Unfortunately, the same can’t be said about the cost of complying with multiple jurisdictions all of a sudden.
+One last thing: Collecting sales taxes in itself does not affect your profit margin because your customer is paying.
+Unfortunately, the same cannot be said about the sudden cost of complying with multiple jurisdictions.

 Andrew Adolph is a CPA and former CRA auditor with 25 Years of experience.
 He helps businesses to not par any more in sales taxs than the law says they must and acts as an advocate for you if you are being audited, so you can fous on your business.